-Exams ST 2022 8297106633 Data Analysis in Geoscience Remote Sensing Projects, Prerequisite Cermak, Andersen
+Exams WT 24/25 8297106633 Data Analysis in Geoscience Remote Sensing Projects, Prerequisite Andersen

-The assessment consists of a coursework according § 4 para.
-3 SPO M.Sc.
-Geodäsie und Geoinformatik based on successful elaboration of excercices and on data analysis of a geoscientific question and written report of about 8 pages of the results.
-The detailled conditions will be announced in the lecture.
+The assessment consists of a coursework based on a successful data analysis to address a geoscientific question.
+The analysis and the discussion of the results are submitted in a Jupyter Notebook.
+The detailed conditions will be announced in the lecture.

-7.17 Course: Data Science I [T-INFO-111622]
+8.18 Course: Data Science 1 [T-INFO-111622]